RadialDevGroup/ruby-style-guide/README.md

   ```

 * <a name="align-multiline-arrays"></a>
-  Align the elements of array literals spanning multiple lines.
+  Indent the elements of array literals spanning multiple lines with ending
+  bracket unindented.
 <sup>[[link](#align-multiline-arrays)]</sup>

   ```Ruby